How To Fix Install VMware Tools Is Greyed Out.

 Then open the Settings menu by right clicking on the VM and selecting Settings.

-Remove Virtual CD/DVD & Virtual Floppy Drives
+Remove Virtual CD/DVD and Virtual Floppy Drives

 Removing virtual CD/DVD drives from a virtual machine in Workstation Pro.